 A metal insert can often be found in cookers that have a sauteing feature.
 They are lighter, allow you to truly prepare a meal all in one pot or appliance, and are easy to clean.

 There are others still that are made from non-stick material.
 Some of these inserts can be placed on a cooktop, in the oven, microwave, and freezer.

-Don’t forget ease of transport and safety when lifting the insert from the casing.
-Make sure your unit has reasonable size handles to lift the whole unit including insert If transport is required.
+Don’t forget the ease of transport and safety when lifting the insert from the casing.
+Make sure your unit has reasonable size handles to lift the whole unit including the insert If transport is required.

 You should make certain that the cooking pot can be removed for serving/cleaning and is not part of the whole electrical unit.

 5. Temperature Controls and Features

 When you start looking at slow cookers one of the first decisions you will be faced with is manual cookers or programmable cookers.

 Here is the difference between manual and programmable slow cookers.

 The timer usually has 4 settings on/off, low, high, and warm.
 You will be required to turn the knob to the setting you require.

 So you will need to be available at the end of the cooking time to either switch to the keep warm mode or be ready to serve the meal.
 It is usually advised that these cookers are not left unattended.